tachiyomiorg/website/src/help/faq/README.md

 :::

 #### How do I ignore duplicate chapters?
-Every now and then you find a manga that is translated by more than one group.
+Sometimes, you find a manga that is translated by more than one group.
 Because of this, you get multiple releases for each chapter in the manga.
 There are several ways to skip the duplicate chapters:

 * On the manga page, tap on <Navigation item="filter"/> → **Sort** and choose **By chapter number**.
-This will cause the reader to skip duplicates as you read.
+Doing this will cause the reader to skip duplicates as you read.
 * Bookmark or mark as read the unwanted chapters, then tap on <Navigation item="filter"/> → **Filter** and double-tap **Bookmarked** or single-tap **Unread**, respectively.
 This will hide any bookmarked or read chapters and skip them as you read along, as long as you have **Skip filtered chapters** enabled under <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_reader"/> → **Reading**.
 * Migrate to another source that does not have duplicates.
 For more information on how to migrate a manga, see the [migration guide](/help/guides/source-migration/).